calebyhan/ml-drift-detection/README.md

 - Synthetic drift scenarios are simplified approximations of real-world failures
 - PSI thresholds (0.1, 0.2) are rules of thumb, not universal constants
 - Ground truth labels available immediately (unrealistic in production scenarios)
+- Web interface operates on a static data snapshot (2011 and 2012 only) — models are not retrained dynamically
+- PSI alone cannot distinguish between data drift and concept drift; must be combined with performance metrics

 ## What This Demonstrates